devika-bej/four-function-calc/README.md

 x, y being the numbers to calculate upon\
 Once you get your answer\
-You will be prompted with if you want more calculations to be done\
+You will be asked if you want to do more calculations\
+Respond with\
+y for Yes\
-y for Yes and n for No
+n for No

 ## Features